 - Businesses with illegal outdoor advertising, or with permitted outdoor advertising within 1000' of the intersection where TODS would be installed, cannot be permitted TODS.

 The TODS program is self-funded.
 No state or federal funds support the program.
 All administration, manufacturing and installation costs are paid by applicants.

-The TODS sign life is estimated to be 10 years, but fees are collected for a 5-year duration.
-Total estimated costs over the 10-year period are around $550 – that’s $55 per year or about one dollar per week for each sign.
+TODS signs are estimated to last 10 years, but administrative fees are collected for permit renewals on a 5-year basis.
+Total estimated costs over the 10-year period are around $550/sign ($55/year or about one dollar per week for each sign).

 Estimated costs over 10 years:

 - Administration fee $100/sign for a 5-year permit ($20/year fee)

 - Estimated manufacturing costs approximately $100-150/sign (Costs vary based on sign and manufacturer)